Cloufield/GWASTutorial/04_Data_QC/README.md

 2. **Low-frequency variants** : 0.01<=MAF<0.05
 3. **Rare variants** : MAF<0.01

-For different downstream analyses, we might use different set of variants.
+For different downstream analyses, we might use different sets of variants.
 For example, for PCA, we might use only common variants.
 For gene-based tests, we might use only rare variants.

 Using PLINK1.9 we can easily calculate the MAF of variants in the input data.